Multilevel Motion Planning: A Fiber Bundle Formulation: Primitive Methods on Fiber Bundles

 \subsubsection{Uniform}

 In uniform importance, we select all bundle spaces an equal amount of times.
-This is similar to round-robin change, which we know from scheduling operations \citep{russell_2002}.
+This is similar to round-robin change, similar to scheduling operations \citep{russell_2002}.
 Here we use a slight variation, where we compute the importance based on the number of vertices, thereby ensuring a uniform expansion of each level.
 In particular, for bundle space $\Xk$ with graph $\Gk$ and $|V_k|$ vertices, we compute its importance as $\frac{1}{|V_k|+1}$.